KerwinSun/Inspection_Report_App_front-end/README.md

-# SOFTENG 761 - Scrumdog Millionaires (Front end repo)
+# SOFTENG 761 - Scrumpies (Front end repo)

 ## Project Description

-Our team, "Scrumdog Millionaires," is building a tool for the company Hitch Building Inspections.
+Our team, "Scrumpies," is building a tool for the company Hitch Building Inspections.
 The tool we are building is an inspection report automation tool for generating building inspection reports from pre-made templates.
 The goal is to reduce the manual effort required to turn raw inspection data into a report by automating the process.

 ## Build Status